AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 * `end`
 * `linearIndex`

-In this sample, formatting functions are used to display different column labels for parent and child [resources](../Resource_Chart#periods_and_resources).
-Also, a custom data field is shown in the second column.
+In this sample, formatting functions are used to display different column labels for parent and child [resources](../Resource_Chart#periods_and_resources):

 {sample :height 200}GANTT\_NEW\_Data\_Grid\_Columns\_07{sample}

 A special context field `item` and the {api:anychart.data.Tree.DataItem#numChildren}numChildren(){api} method of the [Tree Data Model](../../Working_with_Data/Tree_Data_Model) are used to get the number of the current data item's children and distinguish regular resources from parent ones.

-This is how the first column is configured:
+This is how the first column is configured – please note that both text font and text format are set:

 ```
 // set the text of the first data grid column